DAC4IoT/doorController/README.md

 Congratulations! :tada: - You are ready to start the program with the command `node app.js`.
 Alternatively you can run `swagger project start`, if you want an automatically restart of the server by changing files in this project.
 The command `swagger project edit` lets you edit the [OpenAPI](https://github.com/OAI/OpenAPI-Specification/blob/master/versions/2.0.md) definition for this RESTful driven service.
 The service is reachable via `HTTPS` and `HTTP` at the `port 10010` on the local machine (`localhost`) with `/api/v1` as base path.

-You can find the [API documentation here](https://tobiasstraub.com). <!-- TODO: Replace with the correct URL -->

 ## Running the tests

 At the moment, there are no automatic tests available.
 You can test the API via [curl](https://curl.haxx.se/).